Meta-analysis: Approaches

 In general, two types of evidence can be distinguished when performing a meta-analysis: individual participant data (IPD), and aggregate data (AD).
 The aggregate data can be direct or indirect.

 AD is more commonly available (e.g. from the literature) and typically represents summary estimates such as odds ratios or relative risks.
-This can be directly synthesized across conceptually similar studies using several approaches (see below).
+This can be directly synthesized across conceptually similar studies using several approaches.
 On the other hand, indirect aggregate data measures the effect of two treatments that were each compared against a similar control group in a meta-analysis.
 For example, if treatment A and treatment B were directly compared vs placebo in separate meta-analyses, we can use these two pooled results to get an estimate of the effects of A vs B in an indirect comparison as effect A vs Placebo minus effect B vs Placebo.

 IPD evidence represents raw data as collected by the study centers.
 This distinction has raised the need for different meta-analytic methods when evidence synthesis is desired, and has led to the development of one-stage and two-stage methods.
 In one-stage methods the IPD from all studies are modeled simultaneously whilst accounting for the clustering of participants within studies.
 Two-stage methods first compute summary statistics for AD from each study and then calculate overall statistics as a weighted average of the study statistics.
 By reducing IPD to AD, two-stage methods can also be applied when IPD is available; this makes them an appealing choice when performing a meta-analysis.
 Although it is conventionally believed that one-stage and two-stage methods yield similar results, recent studies have shown that they may occasionally lead to different conclusions.